iniakunhuda/subdigi_onepage/README.md

 1. Clone this project
 2. Install dependencies using npm
-3. Run `npm run build:css` to running the build process
+3. Run `npm run watch:css` to running the build process
 4. Open src/index.html in your browser